SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

 There is also a traditional parameter called ``endianness``, which has the same effect as ``ORDER``.
 The value of ``endianness`` is the same as ``LOWER_FIRST`` of ``order`` when it is ``LITTLE``, and the same as ``HIGHER_FIRST`` when it is ``BIG``.
-The ``padding`` parameter is an optional boolean value to determine whether the adapter accepts non-integer multiples of the input and output payload width ratios.
+The ``padding`` parameter is an optional boolean value to determine whether the adapter accepts non-integer multiples of the input and output payload width.

 StreamArbiter